frePPLe/frepple/doc/user-guide/command-reference.rst

 Back up database
 ----------------

-This task dumps the contents of the current database schema to a flat file.
+This task dumps the contents of the current database schema to a backup file.
 The file is created in the log folder configured in the configuration files djangosettings.py.

+It also removes dumps older than a month to limit the disk space usage.
+If you want to keep dumps for a longer period of time, you'll need to copy the backup files to a different location.

 This option is not active for cloud users.
 We automatically manage the data backups for cloud users.